 The Camera as Witness

-The camera functions as both witness and participant.
-It looks with the painter’s eye, attending to surfaces, marks, stains, and residues that might otherwise remain unnoticed.
+The camera functions as both witness and participant, attending to surfaces, marks, stains, and residues with the painter's own eye.
 In this sense, photographing the shed becomes a displaced self-portrait.
-The artist’s body is not shown directly, but is present through the traces of work: worn brushes, marked floors, pigment deposits, and accumulated dust.
+The artist's body is not shown directly, but is present throughout: in worn brushes, marked floors, pigment deposits, and accumulated dust.

 Unlike the fleeting self-image of social media, these photographs do not prioritise immediate display or recognisable identity.
 They linger on persistence.
 The studio stands in for the artist's labour, time, and attention, making practice itself the subject.